 We all know that Pixar movies get us deep in the feels and Studio Ghibli films show those beautiful quiet slice of life moments we all relate to but somehow when it comes to animated tv the expectation is always inferiority.
 And for sure there are shows that are fluffy, over the top and inconsistent but to say that it’s unfair to judge an animated kids show based on its consistency is insulting to the medium and to viewers.
 The assumption that books, shows, movies geared towards a younger audience means lower quality is just flat out wrong.

-So to celebrate and put rest to the idea that just because a show is directed towards kids it’s somehow less have some of my favourites.
+So to celebrate and put rest to the idea that just because a show is directed towards kids it’s somehow less have some of my favorites.

 Justice League/Justice League Unlimited (2001-2006)

-The Disney movie Tangled is one of my all time favourite Disney movies (I’m sorry but it should’ve gotten the same accolades as Frozen, especially for the soundtrack) and when they announced a show that takes place immediately afterwards featuring the original cast I was so excited so I was going to watch it anyway.
-And then the show added wonderful characters and decided to look deep at how being locked away in a tower for 18 years affected Rapunzel and it skyrocketed to one of my favourites.
+The Disney movie Tangled is one of my all-time favorite Disney movies (I’m sorry but it should’ve gotten the same accolades as Frozen, especially for the soundtrack) and when they announced a show that takes place immediately afterwards featuring the original cast I was so excited so I was going to watch it anyway.
+And then the show added wonderful characters and decided to look deep at how being locked away in a tower for 18 years affected Rapunzel and it skyrocketed to one of my favorites.

 Adventure Time (2010-2018)

 This is another stealth feelings show because I’m not sure anyone who started watching the show about a shape shifting dog and a human boy crushing on the princess of the candy kingdom expected the ride we went on.
 I don’t even know how to get into this without going into spoilers because the slow reveal of what the world really is is one of the pleasures of Adventure Time so I’m just going to say trust me here.

 Danny Phantom (2004-2007)